Cook Like Czechs

 • Sprinkle the work surface with flour.
 Turn out the dough on the floured surface and dust it with more flour.
 Pull up the edges of the dough and fold them like a letter.

 • Divide the dough into equal-sized pieces.
 I weighed out my dough; for one rye roll, make about 4 ounces (115 g) of dough.
-If you prepare the rolls according to the basic recipe, you'll have enough for about 8 rye rolls.
+If you prepare the rolls according to the basic recipe, you will have enough for 8 rye rolls.

 • Again, pull up the edges of each piece of dough and fold toward the center.
 Turn the roll seam side down, and round into a smooth oblong shape with your hands.
 This way, form all rolls.